iamadelinam/guardianapi/README.md

-# Quick and simple search through Guargian
+# A quick and simple search through Guardian

-It will give you 10 recent articls on your request
+It will give you 10 recent articles at your request